glaumar/QRookie/README.md

 # FAQ

 ## 1. Game installation failed?
 QRookie currently does not support `install.txt`.
 Some games may fail to install or may not run after installation.
+You can find the downloaded games in:
+- `~/.local/share/QRookie/` (ArchLinux、 NixOS)
+- `~/.var/app/io.github.glaumar.QRookie/data/QRookie/` （Flatpak）
+- `~/Library/Application Support/QRookie` (MacOS)

-You can find the downloaded games in `~/.var/app/io.github.glaumar.QRookie/data/QRookie/` or `~/.local/share/QRookie/` and manually install them ([ Howto: Sideload Manually](https://vrpirates.wiki/en/Howto/Manual-Sideloading)).
+and manually install them ([ Howto: Sideload Manually](https://vrpirates.wiki/en/Howto/Manual-Sideloading)).

 ## 2. Are all the games provided by QRookie?
 Are these games infected with viruses?